2025 Ohio Education

 Source: National Assessment of Educational Progress, Data Explorer.
 Note: The NAEP trend charts display scaled scores.
 Scores are reported on a scale of 0 and 500, with the score needed to reach proficient displayed for reference.

-National Exams: Achievement by Race/Ethnicity Between 40 and 50 percent of Ohio’s white fourth grade students achieve proficiency on NAEP, but less than 15 percent of Ohio’s Black students do so.
+National Exams: Achievement by Race/Ethnicity Approximately 40 to 50 percent of Ohio’s white fourth grade students achieve proficiency on NAEP, but less than 15 percent of Ohio’s Black students do so.

 Ohio 4th grade students reading NAEP by race/ethnicity chart